 This descriptive and analytical retrospective study was conducted in July 2018 and included 82 obese and 124 non-obese BC patients older than 18 years.

-Patients were selected consecutively (selected regardless of type and stage of the disease) who admitted to our oncology clinic with newly diagnosed BC in between January 2012 and July 2013.
+Patients who were admitted to our oncology clinic with newly diagnosed BC between January 2012 and July 2013 were consecutively selected, regardless of the type and stage of the disease.

 The diagnosis was established based on clinical, radiological, and histopathological features.